 Here is one of the most powerful lessons I ever learned from a client:

-Wow, did this blow my mind.
+Wow, this blew my mind.
 I should also mention that it was sparked by the recap of this client’s trip to Africa, where she had two major goals: see life beginning (the birth of a giraffe), and see life ending (a lion hunting and catching its prey).

-Sidenote: Since this conversation I’ve had a few other clients travel to Africa, with nothing but amazing things to say.
+(Side note: Since this conversation I’ve had a few other clients travel to Africa, with nothing but amazing things to say.
 I’ll be planning my trip there soon.
+I digress.)

 It turns out that research backs up this wisdom.
-When we buy material things, they are exciting for awhile.
+When we buy material things, they are exciting for a while.
 However, the novelty eventually wears out and it becomes our new “normal.”
-Simply, the material objects we buy cease to carry any real value and become just another part of our normal life.
-This phenomenon is called hedonistic adaptation.
+Researchers call this hedonistic adaptation: when material objects become just another part of our normal life.

-How many of us have clothes in our closet that we were so excited to buy, but now hardly ever notice are still hanging up in the closet?
+I’d bet you have clothes in your closet that you were so excited to buy, but now hardly ever notice are still hanging up collecting dust.

 I’ve been skydiving twice, and I can tell you it is something that excites me every time I think about it.
 I can also distinctly remember, at least parts of, every vacation I’ve ever been on (and there lie some of my fondest memories).

-I urge you to do some reflection this week: what frivolous things have you spent money on lately?
-What events, places, or things are you dying to visit but can’t seem to find the time or money to do them?
+I urge you to do some reflection this week.
+Ask yourself, “what frivolous things have I spent money on lately?”
+What events, places, or people are you dying to visit but can’t seem to find the time or money to do them?

-I’ve stopped buying people material gifts.
+Since I was first given this advice I’ve all but stopped buying people material gifts.
 Instead, I try to buy them an experience–an activity they’ve wanted to try or a place they’ve wanted to go.
-The science shows that experiences bring happiness, not material goods.
+Science shows that experiences bring happiness, not material goods.

 My biggest tip for you going forward to help live your best life, just as it was taught to me, is: